Snowpiercer (graphic novel series)

-An English translation was released in 2014 by Titan Comics, consisting of two volumes: Snowpiercer: The Escape and Snowpiercer: The Explorers (which also contains The Crossing).
-A third volume, Terminus, was released in 2016, followed by a prequel series in 2019.
-The graphic novel became internationally popular following its adaptation as a 2013 film and a television series (2020–present).
+Titan Comics localized the series in English into three volumes with Snowpiercer: The Explorers compiled with The Crossing.
+It was followed by a prequel series in 2019.
+The graphic novel became internationally popular following its adaptation as a 2013 film and a television series (2020–2024).

 Plot

 The Escape

 After an environmental catastrophe induces an ice age, humanity occupies a 1,001-car train called the Snowpiercer.
 As the story begins, a man named Proloff is quarantined after escaping from the rearmost cars, and is joined by a woman named Adeline Belleau: herself part of a movement to integrate the members of the back railway cars, who live in squalid conditions, into the rest of the train.
 Trying to rescue Proloff, Belleau is placed under quarantine with him.
-The two are eventually called to meet Colonel Krimson, passing through several different cars of the train.
-As they advance, Proloff and Belleau observe fresh fruit, vegetables, and meat, luxuries which they believed extinct.
+The two are eventually called to meet Colonel Krimson, passing through several train cars.
+As they advance, Proloff and Belleau observe fresh fruit, vegetables, and meat, luxuries that they believed were extinct.

 Krimson explains to Proloff and Belleau that the Snowpiercer has begun to slow down, and asks Proloff and Belleau's assistance in advancing the occupants of the rear of the train, to enable the rear cars' disconnection.
 Belleau and the members of her group agree, but Proloff learns that Krimson intends to disconnect the rear cars while his friends are aboard them.
 After warning Belleau's friends, Belleau and Proloff flee to the front of the train, pursued by the military.
-At the same time a virus, ostensibly spread by Proloff, is infecting others aboard the train, and the healthy advance to the front.
+At the same time a virus, presumably spread by Proloff, is infecting others aboard the train, and the healthy advance to the front.

 Before reaching the engine of the Snowpiercer, Proloff breaks all the windows in the final car for unknown reasons.
 Belleau dies of the cold while Proloff is rescued by Alec Forrester, the engineer behind the Snowpiercer, who appoints him caretaker of 'Olga', the engine.
 As they are talking, the rear cars are disconnected.
-Proloff replaces Forrester as Olga's guardian, but realizes that the virus has killed everyone else on board and that his own days are numbered as the train cannot run forever.
+Proloff replaces Forrester as Olga's guardian but realizes that the virus has killed everyone else on board and that his own days are numbered as the train cannot run forever.